Burjand/Burjand/README.md

 ### Hello!
-My name is Andrés and I am a Telecommunications Engineer and Computer Science student👋
+My name is Andrés and I am a Telecommunications Engineer and CS Master's student👋

 <!--
 **Burjand/Burjand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.